-2022 Research Track Graduate Dr. Benson Ku (Assistant Professor, Emory University) recently received an NIMH K23 award to study the role of neighborhood characteristics on risk for psychotic disorders.
-The foundational work for this K-award was also recently published in Schizophrenia Bulletin.
-Dr. Ku previously received the prestigious APA Resident Recognition Award and has had several recent publications in Psychiatry Research and Schizophrenia Research.
+2022 Research Track Graduate Dr. Benson Ku (Assistant Professor at Emory University) recently received an NIMH K23 award to study the role of neighborhood characteristics in the risk for psychotic disorders.
+Dr. Ku previously received the prestigious APA Resident Recognition Award and a 2024 travel award from the American College of Neuropsychopharmacology.
+His recent publications include articles in Psychological Medicine (2024), JAMA Network Open (2024), and Biological Psychiatry (2024).